ellisp/forecastHybrid/README.md

 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/forecastHybrid)](http://www.r-pkg.org/pkg/forecastHybrid)

 # forecastHybrid
-Convenient functions for ensemble forecasts in R combining approaches from the [forecast](https://github.com/robjhyndman/forecast) package
+Convenient functions for ensemble forecasts in R combining approaches from the [forecast](https://github.com/robjhyndman/forecast) package.

+For a more detailed description of the package and usage, consult the [vignette](/vignettes/forecastHybrid.Rmd)

 The package is still under heavy development, but many basic features have been implemented.
 Some features (such as optimized parallelization between rather than within models, cross validation for determing model error rates, and automatically selecting the optimal combination of base models) have not yet been developed.